18F/handbook/_pages/about-us/teams/OA-operational-guidance/management-reviews-of-procurement-actions.md

   - Significant comments
   - CO reconciliation

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Documentation of each review shall be filed under `Tab 025` in the contract file.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Documentation of each review shall be filed under `Tab 025` in the contract file.

-+ **5.0 Notification of sensitive acquisition:** The TTS OA CO will notify the Assistant Commissioner of TTS OA and the TTS HCA of any actions considered “sensitive” at least 15 days prior to public/external communications.
+**5.0 Notification of sensitive acquisition:** The TTS OA CO will notify the Assistant Commissioner of TTS OA and the TTS HCA of any actions considered “sensitive” at least 15 days prior to public/external communications.
 The TTS HCA will, in turn, notify the FAS Commissioner (as necessary) of the action(s), per the existing FAS Front Office contract notification procedures, at least 10 days ahead of public/external communications.
 Examples of “sensitive” actions are as follows:

   - Acquisitions followed closely by media and industry
   - High-visibility / Congressional Interest acquisitions